 - Don't run too many applications at the same time

-- Scan your system regularly with updated antivirus tool
+- Scan your system regularly with an updated antivirus tool.

 - Keep your PC dust-free and clean.

-Even though following above mentioned tips and tricks, still there are chances of Operating System to crash and may results in loss of data.
-In such case, if you wish to recover lost data then make use of Remo Recover Windows tool, which make all the things easier in data recovery process even after OS crashes.
+Even though following the tips mentioned above and tricks, there are still chances of the Operating System crashing, which may result in data loss.
+In such case, if you wish to recover lost data, then use the Remo Recover Windows tool, making everything more accessible in the data recovery process even after the OS crashes.